leeyinshen0818/leeyinshen0818/README.md

 <pre>
 💻 I am a self taught data engineer and photo editor
-📚 I am currently studying Bachelors in Computer Science in Universiti Teknologi Malaysia 📝 I have a strong interest in Data Science and Artificial Intelligence 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: CPP, PYTHON
+📚 I am currently studying Bachelors Degree in Computer Science in Universiti Teknologi Malaysia 📝 I have a strong interest in Data Science and Artificial Intelligence 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: CPP, PYTHON